Hashim Amla: 2010

 In the three-match ODI series against Zimbabwe, Amla scored 110 as South Africa gave Zimbabwe 351 to win and South Africa won the match by 64 runs.
 The second ODI saw Amla score 110 as South Africa cruised to an 8 wicket victory and sealed the three match series with one game to spare.
 Amla had a quiet final ODI scoring 24 as South Africa won by 264 runs.

 Amla went into a five-match ODI series against Pakistan on the back of good form and in the first ODI managed 35 as South Africa won by 8 wickets.
 Amla scored a quickfire half century in the second ODI before being given out lbw to a Shahid Afridi leg break, despite this good knock from Amla and 286 from South Africa, they couldn't win the match courtesy of a superb century by Abdul Razzaq scoring 109 off just 73 balls.
 In the third ODI Amla scored 119* as the rest of the South African order collapsed around him and the team only managed 228, however South Africa won the match by just two runs courtesy of some superb death bowling yorkers from Rusty Theron.

-Following these excellent performances in the ODI format Amla was selected in the 12-man Twenty20 squad against India, at the Moses Mabhida Stadium in Durban.
+Following these performances in the ODI format Amla was selected in the 12-man Twenty20 squad against India, at the Moses Mabhida Stadium in Durban.
 He was selected in place of opener Loots Bosman.
-The most significant thing about the match before it started or ended was that it was the final match for iconic fast bowler Makhaya Ntini, known for being one of the greatest personalities in modern cricket.
+It was the final match for iconic fast bowler Makhaya Ntini, known for being one of the greatest personalities in modern cricket.

 For his performances in 2010 and 2011, he was named in the World Test XI by the ICC.